 Occupational Therapy for Cerebral Palsy Explained

-Occupational therapy helps people with cerebral palsy perform tasks necessary to their daily life.
-Occupational therapy helps patients build new skills, solve challenges that limit their independence and live healthy, happy lives.
+Occupational therapy helps people with cerebral palsy perform the tasks necessary for daily life.
+It can help patients build new skills, solve challenges that limit their independence, and live healthy, happy lives.

-Occupational therapy helps patients maintain their dignity and improve their quality of life by boosting self-reliance and confidence.
-Occupational therapy will consider a person’s daily environments, including home, school or work, and make adjustments to help the patient complete tasks on their own.
+Therapy helps cerebral palsy patients improve their quality of life by boosting self-reliance and confidence.
+Treatment plans consider a person’s daily environments, including home, school, or work, and make adjustments to help the patient complete tasks independently.

 Occupational therapy can help a cerebral palsy patient with many aspects of life, including: